wolfbiter/kane-quneo-mixxx/README.md

 track.

 #### Cues 1-4: Intro Cues
-+ Cue 1 is usually right at the start of the song, and always 0 mod 32 beats
++ Cue 1 is usually right at the start of the song, and always 0 mod 16 beats, and either 16 or 32 beats from the first transition section
-+ Cue 2 is either 8 or 16 beats before the first transition section
++ Cue 2 is either 8 or 16 beats before one of the first transition sections
-+ Cue 3 is also 0 mod 32 beats, but further in the song (usually with more instruments)
++ Cue 3 is always 0 mod 32 beats, and usually 32 beats before the track should really be alone
 + Cue 4 is either 8 or 16 beats before the second transition section

 #### Cues 5-8: Rise and Drop Cues